kcroker/Gadget-2.0.7-ngravs/README.md

 The contents of this repository are sufficient to GNU make:
 1) cd to the repo directory
-2) adjust Makefile for your system (Makefile.reference works on modern Ubuntu systems)
+2) adjust Makefile for your system
-3) type: make
+3) type: <pre>make</pre>

 If one wishes the documentation and test files included with GADGET-2, one may download from the above URL and then replace the contents of the Gadget2/ subdirectory with the contents of this repository.

+(Note that the included Makefile.reference works on modern Ubuntu systems, and with the included Galaxy collision initial condition from GADGET-2)

 Configuration
 ---------------------------------------------